zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

   When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **upstream/master** repository (production).

   When the pull request is approved and merged into the **upstream/master** repository, two emails are sent to the e-mail account associated with your GitHub account.
+  **Note**:
     * The first email notifies you that your pull request was approved (or rejected).
     * If your pull request was approved, then the second email notifies you that your pull request was merged into the **upstream/master** repository.

   Your committed content is now visible to the public on the learning-library (upstream/master or production) repository.